toolness/weather-outfit-fun/README.md

-This is a simple web page that guides learners towards making a JavaScript-based app that presents the user with an outfit they can wear based on the weather forecast.
+This is a simple web page that guides learners towards making a JavaScript-based app that presents the user with an outfit they can wear based on the weather forecast from [OpenWeatherMap][].
 It's intended for potential use in the [hour of code][].

 Affordances have been added that make it easier to debug the app's code in a live-reload environment like [Thimble][] and [JS Bin][].

 ## API

+For a very simple example of a minimalistic implementation of the API endpoints, see `index.html`.

 ### Data Types